mikependon/RepoDB.NET/pages/interfaces/idbhelper.md

 ## IDbHelper

-This is an interface used to mark a class be a helper class on some database related activity.
+This interface is used to mark a class be a helper class on some database related activity.
 This interface is very useful if you as a developer is planning to optimize the default implementation of the library when it comes to retrieving the list of fields and newly generated identity.

 > The interface can be mapped via `DbConnection` type.